2013 Missouri State Bears football team

 The 2013 Missouri State Bears football team represented Missouri State University in the 2013 NCAA Division I FCS football season.
 They were led by eighth-year head coach Terry Allen and played their home games at the Plaster Sports Complex.
 They were a member of the Missouri Valley Football Conference.
-They finished the season 5–7, 5–3 in MFVC play to finish in a four way tie for second place.
+They finished the season 5–7, 5–3 in MVFC play to finish in a four way tie for second place.